-High Mountain Summit Loop is a 5.8 mile moderately trafficked loop trail located near Haledon, NJ that features a lake and is rated as moderate.
+High Mountain Summit Loop is a 5.9 mile moderately trafficked loop trail located near Haledon, New Jersey that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail.

 easy hike with great view at the top